What is Deployment Frequency in DORA Metrics?

 There are various ways to calculate Deployment Frequency.
 These include :

-One of the easiest ways to calculate Deployment Frequency is by counting the number of deployments in a given time period.
-It can be done either by manually counting the number of deployments or by using a tool to calculate deployments such as a version control system or deployment pipeline.
+One of the easiest ways to calculate Deployment Frequency is by counting the number of code changes that are successfully deployed to production in a given time period.
+Only successfully deployed changes should be counted, as this provides a more accurate measure of how often new code reaches users.
+This can be done either by manually counting the number of successful deployments or by using a tool to calculate deployments such as a version control system or deployment pipeline.

 Deployment Frequency can also be calculated by measuring the time it takes for code changes to be deployed in production.
 It can be done in two ways: